Australia Subclass 485 Visa – Guide 2026 + Stay-Back Calculator | Guide to Heights QEAC #10439

 PR Pathways to Plan During Your 485 Visa

-The 485 visa does not lead directly to PR.
-However, with strategic planning during your stay, it is the most common bridge to Australian permanent residency.
-Popular pathways include:
+The 485 doesn't lead directly to PR, but with planning it's the most common bridge to Australian permanent residency.
+Popular pathways:

 Subclass 189